jwiedeman/AtariLearner/README.md

 This repository contains the multi-process runner used in the viral demo by **@actualhog** ("one NN learns every Atari game at once in realtime from scratch in one hour on a 4090").
 The goal of this document is to outline everything that is required to boot the runner locally so that you can plug in your own agent implementation and try to reproduce the experiment.

-> **TL;DR** – this repo only ships the orchestration script.
-You must provide your own `myagent.py` and `bg_record.py` modules (described below) and an Atari-capable build of Gymnasium/ALE.
-Once the prerequisites are met you can launch the full suite of 57 Atari environments with:
+> **TL;DR** – this repo ships the orchestration script **and** lightweight reference implementations of `myagent.py` and `bg_record.py`.
+Feel free to replace them with your own learner/recorder, but the included versions make it possible to boot the runner immediately once you install an Atari-capable build of Gymnasium/ALE.
+Launch the full suite of 57 Atari environments with:
 >
 > ```bash
 > export myseed=1